PMSR1997/T.Whitted-Ray-Tracer/README.md

 # Monte Carlo Ray Tracing
-In the subjet 3D Programming we had to develop a T.Whitted Ray-Tracer
+In the subjet 3D Programming we had to develop a Monte Carlo Ray Tracer

 **Techniques Used**